 At a time when Koreans had to get the government’s permission to leave the country, the Friendship Force was hugely popular there, with five chapters across the country, for it was one of the few ways Koreans could travel to the U.S. The New Mexico trip was the third exchange for the Korean Friendship Force, after previously traveling to Montana and Washington state.

 On arriving in Albuquerque, the Korean ambassadors were greeted at the airport by their hosts and the governor.
 Thereafter they enjoyed a mass hot air balloon ascension, an event at the convention center featuring both local and Korean entertainment, and day trips to Santa Fe and other nearby destinations.
 A TV crew from KBS accompanied the group for at least part of their visit to document the voyage.

 As for the American ambassadors, according to an Albuquerque Journal article from the time, some of them took a 16-hour Korean language crash course at the local university a few weeks before departure.
-I’m fairly sure my grandma took this class, and among her mementos of the trip is a printed list of useful Korean phrases.
+I’m fairly sure my grandma took this class, since she worked at the university, and among her mementos of the trip is a printed list of useful Korean phrases.
 Officials from the South Korean consulate in Los Angeles traveled to Albuquerque to help streamline the visa application process, according to the newspaper.
 If you had ever traveled to a Communist country, you had to apply in person.

 “As we walked into the auditorium at the hotel, the Koreans were all seated on one side of the room and the other half was vacant waiting for our presence.
 It struck me as an oddity at once to notice that ALL the Koreans — the whole half of the audience — had black hair.
 This should have alerted me to a situation that followed me the rest of the visit.
 Seems no one in Korea lets the hair become gray/white until they are old, bent, with one foot in the grave … hence I was the object of much curiosity.”